dplamenov/php-mvc/documentation/09validation.md

 - Validate method is from Validate trait.
 - Validate method expected two parameters:
  - First param is Object of type Request (this is data).
+ - Second param is validation rules as associative array.